 Wood comprises basically of two polymers: 50-70 weight percent cellulose, and around 30% by weight lignin (Simoneit et al., 1999).
-Different biomass fuels (for example grasses, wheat stubble) additionally contain these polymers, despite the fact that their relative extents vary contrasted with wood.
+Different biomass fuels (for example grasses, wheat stubble) additionally contain these polymers, even though their relative extents vary contrasted with wood.
 In addition, little measures of low atomic weight natural mixes (for example pitches, waxes, sugars) and inorganic salts are likewise present in wood.
 Amid ignition, pyrolysis happens and the polymers break apart delivering an assortment of minute atoms.
 Biomass burning is regularly wasteful and a large number of mostly oxidized natural synthetic substances are produced in biomass smoke.
 Biomass smoke contains a substantial number of synthetic compounds, a significant number of which have been related with antagonistic wellbeing impacts.
-The significant synthetic substances incorporate the two particles and vaporous compounds.
+The significant synthetic compounds present in biomass smoke and their sources are recorded in table 2.
+These synthetic substances incorporate the two particles and vaporous compounds.